 Refers to the leading node in Raft consensus that mints and delivers blocks to the entirety of the network (i.e. the followers).

 An enterprise-grade Java based Ethereum client that can be used develop enterprise applications requiring secure, high-performance transaction processing in a private network.
-Pantheon supports enterprise features including privacy and permissioning.
+Besu supports enterprise features including privacy and permissioning.

 The public key of a Quorum node’s transaction manager.
 This “address” is used as the argument for the